Mehryn Kraker

-Mehryn Donegan Kraker (born June 5, 1994) is an American professional basketball player for the Rockingham Flames of the NBL1 West.
+Mehryn Donegan Kraker (born June 5, 1994) is an American professional basketball player for the Luleå Basket of the Basketligan dam.
 She played college basketball for Green Bay before being drafted by the Washington Mystics in the third round of the 2017 WNBA draft.
-She has since played in Spain, Sweden, Australia, and in the Global Women's Basketball Association.
+She has since played in Spain, Sweden, Australia, Germany, and in the Global Women's Basketball Association.

-Early life and high school career
+Early life

 Kraker was born in West Allis, Wisconsin, and attended West Allis Central High School.
 Kraker was a four time All-Conference selection in the Greater Metro Conference, as well as its player of the year once.
 She was also a two-time All-Area/All-Suburban team selection by the Milwaukee Journal Sentinel, a two-time All-State selection, and a Wisconsin Basketball Coaches Association All-Star Game pick.
 Kraker graduated as West Allis Central's all time leader in points, assists, and steals.

 College career

 Kraker redshirted her freshman year to ensure a full four years of eligibility.
 Her first season in 2013–14 saw her start 31 games of the 32-game season, where she became the first Phoenix player since Julie Wojta to score more than 30 points in a game.
 Kraker was also named Horizon League Freshman of the Week, and received selections to the 2014 Horizon League All-Freshman team, as well as the Horizon League All-Tournament Team.
 The following year, Kraker was named to the Horizon League's All-League Second Team, and led the team in scoring with 12.5 points per game.
 She was named again to the All-League Second Team and received Horizon League Tournament MVP honors in the 2015–16 season.
 Kraker was named Horizon League Player of the Year her senior year, as well as ESPN.com's Mid-Major player of the year.
 Kraker graduated as Green Bay's record holder for most three-pointers made in a season and career.